-We are keen swimmers here in the office, although I can’t pretend we’re all-year-rounders: this year, however, I did swim from April till October, both in the Parliament Hill Lido and (my favourite) the Men’s Ponds.
+We are keen swimmers here in the office, although I can’t pretend we’re all-year-rounders: we do, however, swim from April till October, both in the Parliament Hill Lido and (my favourite) the Men’s Ponds.

-To most users of the Heath, the hardcore daily dippers are a source of undeniable fascination, and if you want to know the stories behind some of the water addicts, new feature-length documentary The Ponds, premiered at this month’s Dartmouth Park Film Club, profiles a year spent with the swimmers.
+To most users of the Heath, the hardcore daily dippers are a source of undeniable fascination, and if you want to know the stories behind some of the water addicts, new feature-length documentary The Ponds, premiered at the Dartmouth Park Film Club, profiles a year spent with the swimmers.

 Across the Heath’s 320 hectares of forest and parkland, as well as the three swimming ponds, cameras filmed regulars over 12 months as they “swam, laughed, sang, complained, ruminated, philosophised and simply sought respite from all that life threw at them”, says co-director Patrick McLennan.